OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ## Questions and comments

 We'd love to get your feedback about this sample.
-You can send your feedback to us in the Issues section of this repository.
-Questions about developing Office Add-ins should be posted to Stack Overflow.
-Ensure your questions are tagged with [office-js].
+Please send your feedback to us in the Issues section of this repository.
+Questions about developing Office Add-ins should be posted to [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/office-js-dev.html) using the office-js-dev tag.

 ## Additional resources